 Here are some of the common plants that are affected by fruit fly infestations:

-- Banana - check out our comprehensive guide on growing bananas.
+- Banana - comprehensive guide on how to grow bananas

 - Strawberries and other berries